Garden Fair

 Stop by the Putnam County Master Gardener booth to ask questions about your garden, landscape, or houseplants, and grab a free tree!
 Also, visit the Purdue Extension booth to discover how you can become a Master Gardener or learn more about the valuable impact Purdue Extension has on our community.
 Stop by and check out one of the fantastic speakers listed below.

-We will have four speakers throughout the day offering educational presentations, including renowned gardeners, Purdue Extension Master Gardeners, and Purdue Extension Specialists.
+We will have three speakers throughout the day offering educational presentations, including renowned gardeners, Purdue Extension Master Gardeners, and Purdue Extension Specialists.
+More information on the 2026 speakers will be made available in the near future!

 Free Trees Available!